- Inspiration and guides

 World of Riccardo and the Möllegård Nature Reserve

-Riccardo (Swe) has recreated a little piece of Italy in the midst of the beautiful natural landscape in Möllegård, with homemade Italian ice cream of the highest quality.
+Riccardo (Swe) External link, opens in new window. has recreated a little piece of Italy in the midst of the beautiful natural landscape in Möllegård, with homemade Italian ice cream of the highest quality.
 There is plenty of space for your pushchair both indoors and outside on the cosy terrace.
 Should Riccardo’s be full, however, it is equally pleasant to enjoy your ice cream while strolling through the Möllegård Nature Reserve (Swe).
+External link, opens in new window.

 Biskopstorp Nature Reserve